udaychhina/udaychhina/README.md

 ## Hi there 👋

-I'm a CIT student at BCIT and currently looking for co-op positions for the Summer of 2023.
+I'm a CIT student at BCIT and currently working as a Scientific Computing Programmer Co-op at TRIUMF.

 ### Projects